tomcam/githubmarkdown/README.md

-# Using GitHub to manage Markdown projects
+# Using GitHub and Markdown to manage documentation projects

 You can use GitHub for documentation.
 Write the files using [Markdown](https://github.github.com/gfm/), patch them together with a simple table of contents like this one, and use GitHub to publish your